 What follows from atheism?
 He quotes atheist Friedrich Nietzsche: “When one gives up the Christian faith, one pulls the right to Christian morality out from under one’s feet.
 This morality is by no means self-evident.”

 What “Christian morality”?
 Do you mean “Western morality”?
 Do you mean the innate human morality that Christianity pretends to give back to us?
 What is unique about Christian morality that you don’t find in other cultures?
-Yes, there is non-self-evidence morality that is unique to Christianity (or Abrahamic religions), but that part sucks.
+Yes, there is non-self-evident morality that is unique to Christianity (or Abrahamic religions), but that part sucks.
 Don’t get me started about the crazy immorality God condones in the Old Testament.

 And then there’s the nihilism.
 He quotes an atheist: